 Smoking and COPD

-COPD is often linked to a history of smoking or exposure to pollution.
-Obviously, it is imperative to stop smoking in order to reverse this condition.
+COPD is often linked to a history of smoking or exposure to pollution, but not always.
+It goes without saying that it is imperative to stop smoking in order to reverse this condition if you are a smoker.
 Chinese medicine offers very effective strategies in smoking cessation through auricular (ear) acupuncture and smelling salts.
 Herb formulas that calm the mind such as Calm the Dragon formula or adaptogenic herbs that normalize the stress response such as Enlightened Emperor formula can be very helpful also.